 Link to research/Reference

-ing in support of the transition to sustainable societies - the system condition.
+Comte, A., Kervinio, Y., Levrel, H., 2020.
+Ecosystem accounting in support of the transition to sustainable societies - the case for a parsimonious and inclusive measurement of ecosystem condition.
 CIRED Working Paper;

 Approximate date of final results